Sayulita Surf Guide

 Sayulita is perhaps the best place in Mexico to go for classes and beginner surf camps.
 Just a ton of waves and options you won’t find everywhere else.

 • WildMex - A staple of Sayulita, they offer surf camps and surf classes all around the area.
+WildMex is high on our list of beginner surf camps, as they really excel in working with beginners.
 They have classes in Sayulita, Punta Mita, San Pancho, and Puerto Vallarta.
 In addition to a surf school, they also offer both foamie and hard board rentals.
 Their instructors are ISA certified, and they have solid housing and 7 day and 10 day progressive surf camps.

 • Variant Surf - Offers surf camps in Punta Barros, which is nice if you want something slightly quieter than lessons on the main beach in town.
 They have been around since 2013, and strive to offer super personalized surf lessons and classes.
 Even if you don’t stay with them, their classes are worth checking out.